tearoom1/kirby-content-watch/README.md

 The diff only works ok for block structures if pretty-printed JSON is used.
 Use `pretty: true` in the `layout` or `block` field type to enable this.
-Event then the diff is pretty basic, but might be enough in mnay cases to see what has changed.
+Event then the diff is pretty basic, but might be enough in many cases to see what has changed.

 ## How It Works